 The shift towards the customer experience is an indisputable growing trend that has changed the way companies prioritize their organizational efforts.
 The same shift towards the customer comes with a newfound need for impeccable customer service.

-“Companies and researchers collect data year-over-year that support the need for a dedicated customer service strategy:
+The below data, collected annually by companies and researchers to draw year-over-year comparisons, demonstrates the need for a dedicated customer service strategy:

-– 90% of customers find customer service important when choosing a brand.
+- 96% of customers say superior customer service is important when choosing and being loyal to a brand.

 - 94% of customers who consider their experience with a business as “very good” are likely to purchase that company’s additional products or services in the future.